 Another group contains children who intensely control and decide upon their own learning, dragging their supportive but often confused parents along with them.
 The children here may have exhausted every resource their local community has.
 To me, children in this group represent the autonomous nature that separates genius from high intelligence.
 (Obviously, not all contestants fit into the clear-cut groups I’m showing here).

 The programme should be focused on the children’s abilities, not the parent’s abilities to design training regimes for the children.
 This also links back to my second point, about the limited types of intelligence tested within the show.
 Situations which cannot be drilled, such as finding out how contestants use information in a novel situation, measure intelligence in ways which cannot be as greatly influenced by the parents.

-Child Genius is an interesting programme, and its good to see space in mainstream television for programmes which celebrate intelligence and learning.
+Child Genius is an interesting programme, and it’s good to see space in mainstream television for celebrating intelligence and learning.
 However, the show arguably doesn’t really represent genius, because of its format.
-It instead represents a more stereotypical view of high intelligence — strong performance at school-like subjects, measured by IQ scores, without the complexity and differences associated with genius.
+It represents a stereotypical view of high intelligence — strong performance at school-like subjects, measured by IQ scores — without showing the complexity and depth of genius-level intelligence.

 So, how could it do better?
 Hypothetically, I’d like the programme to go beyond the yearly competition.
 I think that following the children through other aspects of their life, looking at situations beyond academia, would present a much clearer view of what genius and giftedness look like.
-I also think that explanations from experts about the consequences of gifted and genius children developing in an out-of-sync way, and knowledge about the potential negative aspects of genius, would be beneficial.
+I also think that having experts talk about the consequences of gifted and genius children developing in an out-of-sync way, and explaining some of the potential negative aspects of genius-level intelligence, would be beneficial.
 For the participating families this would be a helpful resource, while for the general public this could help break down some of the stereotypes and expectations around intelligence.